kuzzleio/kuzzle-release-tool/README.md

 | --dry-run  | Generate changelog but do not release
 | --gh-token | Your github token
 | --output   | Changelog file (stdout will be used if this option is not set)
-| --output   | Do not delete created branches if error
+| --no-cleanup   | Do not delete created branches if error

 ## Usage example